D7460N/D7460N.dev/ADD.md

 ul {overflow: auto;}
 ```
 This technique:
-* allows for layout for overflow content natively with no JavaScript
+* allows for layout for overflow content natively with no JavaScript or third party dependencies
 * sets up browser native behavior for variable height content _(no more expensive JavaScript poling for element height)_
-* allows for sticky header and footer without extra slower JavaScript workarounds
+* allows for sticky header and footer without markup or scripting with slower JavaScript workarounds

 <br />

 <h3 id="self-aware">: : SELF-AWARE : :</h3>

+(WIP)

-(WIP) What if a web GUI could natively (no third party plug-ins or dependencies) know what is happening inside it, when it happens, and what to do about it?
+if a web GUI could natively (no third party plug-ins or dependencies) know what is happening inside it, when it happens, and what to do about it?
 All without JavaScript?

 It would : :
 * revolutionize web design/developement as we know it.
 Web GUIs would largely run themselves, making decisions about how they behave depending on the data (data/business logic) occuring inside them